MicrosoftDocs/intellicode/docs/sharing-custom-models-tips.md

 1. [Train a custom model](custom-model-faq.md#q-how-do-i-train-a-model) on a codebase that has good sample usage of that library (for example, if you have some sample code that makes a good selection of typical calls to the library).

-2. Share it with everyone who'll be using the library.
-For example, place the URL on your library's documentation or in the README.md of your repo, so it can easily be found and used.
+2. [Share the link](custom-model-faq.md#how-to-share-custom) with everyone who'll be using the library.
+For example, place the link on your library's documentation or in the README.md of your repo, so it can easily be found and used.

 3. Library users then [use the sharing link](custom-model-faq.md#q-how-do-i-use-a-sharing-link-to-see-a-model-that-someone-else-shared-with-me) to add the model to their list, which tells IntelliCode to apply that model for completions.